Oklahoma City Police Department: Formation

 The Oklahoma City Police Department was officially formed following the Land Rush of 1889 in central Indian Territory.
 The department began as a small collection of officers.
 The department's first Chief was Charles F. Colcord and municipal court was held in a small tent near California Avenue.
 By the turn of the century, public drinking had caused many quality of life issues for the small community.
 In 1907, Oklahoma voters approved a liquor prohibition.
 A new City Charter was adopted early in March 1911.
 One of the Charter's provisions changed the office of the Chief of Police from elective to appointive.
 The charter also adopted a commissioner form of government.
-In July 1911, Mayor Whit Grant named Bill Tilghman as police chief.
+In July 1911, Mayor Whit M. Grant named Bill Tilghman as police chief.
 Tilghman had earned a reputation in the Western frontier having served as a U.S. Marshal, where tracked down outlaws like Bill Doolin.
 Under Tilghman's leadership, the OCPD rigorously targeted gambling, bootlegging, and prostitution rings.